abhaybhegde/setup-jboss-cluster/README.md

 # How do i use this ?
 * Clone  the *master* branch into a suitable directory
 * Download JBoss 7.0.0 EAP.zip and extract into Master and Slave machines
-* Before running the main script, you will have to configure the details of Slaves and Master.Below steps explain how you have to..
+* Before running the main script, you will have to configure the details of Slaves and Master.Below steps explain how you have to
---> **Configuring Slaves**
-   * Open slaves.properties file located in the cloned directory.Enter following details